 (The Baroque state hall of the National Library regularly participates)

-Third, thousands of people (over 183,000 in 2023) create a lovely atmosphere as they mill about the streets late at night, soaking up science, art, culture, history, and anything you might find in a glass cabinet.
+Third, thousands of people (over 183,000 at the last event) create a lovely atmosphere as they mill about the streets late at night, soaking up science, art, culture, history, and anything you might find in a glass cabinet.

 The queue was huge, but nobody lost their patience.
 And a sponsor fed us snacks while we waited.
 The finest art and chocolate: what more do you need?